OjasMor/Traffic_Light_Classifier/README.md

 # Traffic_Light_Classifier

-A simple traffic light classifier built using OpenCV Refer to Traffic_Light_Classifier.ipynb for a comprehensive README
+A simple traffic light classifier built using OpenCV.
+Refer to Traffic_Light_Classifier.ipynb for a comprehensive README